CaetanoGS/proto-buffer/questions/README.md

 ## 6. Suppose you need to continuously roll out an application to several stations in multiple remote locations in different time zones and sometimes unstable/slow internet connections.
 Service continuity and stability are paramount.
 Each on-site location has a central server available.
 How would you make sure that you can roll out updated versions of the application in a timely fashion while interrupting the service as shortly as possible?

+### 1- Use Jenkins to push the release image to the Registry

+I'd use Jenkins to create the pipeline, and the pipeline would be something like:

+CLONE BRANCH VERSION >> Build Test Img >> Run the tests >> Build Release Image >> Publish new image to Registry

+As soon as the Release image is available in our Registry

+### 2 - Use Ansible to automate the deployment

+Use Ansible to automate the deployment with playbooks consuming the images from the Registry.
+We can use the --scheduled command to manage when the deployment will happen.

+### 3 - Do the deployment during the low traffic hours

+Select the low traffic time to update the station, since there are different timezone, it would be nice to find a middle term to update those stations.

+### 4 - Use Content Deliver Network (CDN)

+Use CDN to cache the data in multiple locations, and it will reduce the amount of data that will be shared over the internet.
+It can help regarding the unstable internet.

 ## 7. How do you optimize queries in a relational database, such as PostgreSQL or MySQL?
 Can you discuss techniques such as indexing, query planning, or query optimization?